homes32/pebakery-docs/Commands/Plugin/Encode.md

 ### Example 2

-Example plugin showing the file `readme.txt` embedded in the plugin file.
+Example script showing the file `readme.txt` embedded in the script file.

 ```pebakery
 [main]